Symmetry-protected self-correcting quantum memories: Self-correction with a 1-form SPT phase

 As mentioned, the type of Hamiltonian that can be defined on the boundary is heavily constrained by the symmetry.
 We first consider boundary conditions that support a 2D toric code phase.
-This type of boundary will be used to encode logical information.

-We consider a lattice with one boundary component which we terminate with `smooth' boundary conditions (see Fig.~\ref{figTerms}).
+We consider a lattice with one boundary component which we terminate with `toric code' boundary conditions (see Fig.~\ref{figTerms}).
 Namely, the cubic lattice is terminated on a smooth plane, such that there are boundary volumes, boundary faces, boundary edges, and boundary vertices, each having a lower number of incident cells (neighbours) compared to the bulk.
 We label the collection of all boundary volumes, faces, edges, and vertices by $\partial \calL$.
 We will fix the topology and geometry more precisely later, for this section we consider a lattice supported on a 3D half space, i.e., with coordinates $(x,y,x)$ satisfying $x \geq 0$, $-\infty \textless y \textless \infty$, $-\infty \textless z \textless \infty$, such that the boundary is on the $x=0$ plane.
 On the boundary, qubits are placed only on boundary edges, and not on boundary faces, as depicted in Fig.~\ref{figTerms}.
 We refer to these qubits as boundary qubits.
 (Note that we have constructed this boundary using dual qubits.
 This choice is arbitrary, and an analogous boundary exists that is comprised of primal qubits.)

 For this geometry, we consider Hamiltonians of the form

 where, $H_{\interior{\calL}} $ is the bulk Hamiltonian of Eq.~(\ref{eqBulkHam}) (which sums only over sites on the interior, meaning it contains only complete cluster terms) and $H_{\partial \calL}$ is a boundary Hamiltonian.
 A boundary Hamiltonian is in general any Hamiltonian with local terms acting near the boundary of the lattice $\partial \calL$ that commute with the symmetry (whose action we describe shortly).